BrianLesko/teensy-pwm-pcb/readme.md

 </div>

 #### 6. Add your power source to any set of pins on the teensy, connect your motors, and try out some pwm control.
-You can get started with the included `sketch.ino` file.
-You'll need to [set up your teensy](https://www.pjrc.com/teensy/teensyduino.html) and install the [PWMservo](https://www.pjrc.com/teensy/td_libs_Servo.html) library.
-Check out the result in test.mp4.
+- You can get started with the included `sketch.ino` file.
+- You'll need to [set up your teensy](https://www.pjrc.com/teensy/teensyduino.html) and install the [PWMservo](https://www.pjrc.com/teensy/td_libs_Servo.html) library.
+-Check out the result in test.mp4.